A Thirteenth Feeder School for Mayer Lutheran

 What about staffing?
 Will the students be taught by existing high school teachers?

 Mayer Lutheran High School teachers will not be the primary teachers for grades 6-8.
-Our art, music, and physical education teachers may likely be engaged in teaching middle school students along with an occasional upper school teacher from other departments.
+Our art, music, industrial arts, technology, and physical education teachers may likely be engaged in teaching middle school students along with an occasional upper school teacher from other departments.
 Our long-term goal is to maintain a uniquely dedicated middle school teaching staff including administration.
 In our early years, we expect to hire a teaching principal who will have time in the day to plan and execute strategies for strengthening the middle school.
 This is a common occurrence as several local Lutheran schools have teaching principals who provide outstanding leadership.
 Depending on enrollment, a second teacher would be needed as well with the Principal teaching grades seven and eight and the second teacher providing a more self-contained classroom environment for grade six.
 We envision the addition of clerical help for the middle school as well.
-The office assistant may be a pert-time (less than 30 hours/week) position
+The office assistant may be a part-time (less than 30 hours/week) position

 Will Mayer Lutheran take teachers from our local Lutheran schools for the new middle school?

 In hiring teachers, we traditionally have avoided offering positions to teachers already serving in our feeder schools and we intend to follow that practice as we seek teachers for the middle school.
 Naturally, in our LCMS calling structure, any teacher may apply for a position in any school that has an opening.
 Our strength at Mayer Lutheran High School has traditionally relied on strong feeder schools taught by talented and strong teachers.
-Our desire is not to change that reality.
+Our desire is to not change that reality.

 How many students can we expect to enroll in the middle school?